mickaelperrin/docker-magic-sync/README.md

 Magic sync for docker
 =====================

+> UPDATE: 2018-08-05
+> The test case seems to be a crash test.
+Sync performs well but crashes under heavy file generation.
+Currently, I have hooked composer related commands to stop / start the
+> unison process in the container.
 > UPDATE: 2018-06-14
 > Did some new tests by reverting D4M to version 17.09.1-ce-mac42 which is given to have the best inotify support.
 > Sync from container to host works.